dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.App/ReadMe.App.md

 ﻿# App Layer

-In this layer we:
+In this layer we only register dependencies

-- Register dependencies
-- Set Middlewares